adam-bauer-34/BHM-pol-econ-reprod/DATA_AVAIL.md

 This directory contains a set of codes that reproduces all of the figures and analysis carried out in: *The Timing Versus Allocation Trade-off in Politically Constrained Climate Policies* by Bauer, Hallegatte, and McIsaac.

-To cite our working paper that uses these codes: [Bauer, A. M., S. Hallegatte, F. McIsaac. *The Timing Versus Allocation Trade-off in Politically Constrained Cliamte Policies*.
+To cite our working paper that uses these codes: [Bauer, A. M., S. Hallegatte, F. McIsaac. *The Timing Versus Allocation Trade-off in Politically Constrained Climate Policies*.
 World Bank Policy Research Working Paper Series, No. XXXXX, The World Bank, Washington DC, 2024.](https://www.ambauer.com)

 All of the data used in our study is taken and/or interpreted from publically available publications and reports.
 Raw data is used to calibrate the numerical model.
 Individual numbers used in the simulations can be found in the `codes/data/cal/` files for each simulation.
 All values are taken from the following papers or reports: